prof-rossetti/georgetown-opim-557-201710/assignments/meetups.md

 Search [meetup.com](http://www.meetup.com/) for, or otherwise identify business, startup, and/or technology-related events in the Washington, DC area or some other place near where you live.
 Focus on data and software-related events if possible.
 You are encouraged to post links to interesting events in the `#meetups` Slack channel.

-Identify and attend one event over the course of the semester.
+Identify and attend one event over the course of the semester to be eligible for an 80%.
+Attend two events to be eligible for 100%.

-Write a short (2-3 page) summary of your experiences, to address at least the following questions:
+For each event, write a short (2-3 page) summary of your experiences, to address at least the following questions:

  + Which event did you attend, which group(s) hosted it, and what happened?